 The Phase-2 upgrade will be installed in ATLAS during LS3.
 At this point, substantial changes will be made to the trigger electronics: the entire calorimeter input to the trigger (from both the ECAL and the HCAL) migrates to the digital path; the latency available to the Level-1 trigger is greatly increased; L1Track is introduced and requires seeding.
 To meet these new opportunities and demands, L1Calo is split into L0Calo (a Level-0 calorimeter trigger) and L1Calo.

 The remaining parts of the previous L1Calo system, the FEX subsystems remain, but they now constitute L0Calo (see Figure 2).
-They supply L0Topo (and thence L0CTP) with real-time TOB data and, on receipt of an L0A, they supply Readout data to the DAQ system, plus RoI data to L1Calo and L1Track.
+They supply L0Topo (and thence L0CTP) with real-time TOB data and, on receipt of an L0A, they supply readout data to the DAQ system, plus RoI data to L1Calo and L1Track.

-[add figure from TDR]

-The L0Calo system in Run 4.
+The L0/L1Calo system in Run 4.
+The new L1 system is shown in red /pink.
+Other modules (yellow /orange) are adapted from the previous system to form the new L0Calo.

 Functionality

-Figure 3 shows a block diagram of the eFEX.
-The various aspects of eFEX functionality are described in detail below.
+Figure 3 shows a block diagram of the jFEX.
+The various aspects of jFEX functionality are described in detail below.
 Implementation details are given in section 6.

-A block diagram of the eFEX module.
+A block diagram of the jFEX module.
 Shown are the real-time and readout data paths.
 With the exception of the L1A, control and monitoring signals are omitted for simplicity.
 (Todo: updated picture)

 Real-Time Data Path